Mastering SharePoint Security: Best Practices to Protect Your Data

 4. Data Encryption:

-Encryption secures data both at rest and in transit, preventing interception or unauthorized access.
+Encryption protects SharePoint data both at rest and in transit, preventing interception or unauthorized access.
+Proper encryption ensures sensitive information remains secure even if systems are compromised.

 5. Implementing Strong Authentication Policies: